marg4ryn/ShopIT/README.md

 - Browsing products from the store offer
 - Searching, filtering and sorting products
 - User registration and login
-- Adding products to the basket stored in cookies
+- Adding products to the cart stored in localStorage
 - Placing an order with the choice of payment and delivery method
 - Order history and the ability to track them